These drinks — the Good Witch and the Bad Witch — are perfect for sipping on Halloween night.

 The names of the cocktails alone make them worthy of drinking on All Hallow’s Eve.
 Here are two Halloween-themed cocktails that are perfect for sipping while you wait to answer the door for trick-or-treaters.

 We call this the Good Witch because it uses Strega, an Italian herbal liqueur, which means “witch” in Italian.
 Considered a digestif, Strega has approximately 70 herbal ingredients and is yellow in color due to the presence of saffron.
 It’s slightly sweet, semi-viscous and has a bold, complex flavor.
 In the Good Witch, we pair Strega with a Scotch whisky.
-Add in some honey simple syrup (we prefer Hudson & Lee Honey Simple Syrup), fresh lemon juice and a pinch of salt.
+Add in some honey simple syrup, fresh lemon juice and a pinch of salt.

 Get the recipe